Black Codes (United States): State laws

-Black Codes restricted black people's right to own property, conduct business, buy and lease land, and move freely through public spaces.
+Black Codes restricted Black people's right to own property, conduct business, buy and lease land, and move freely through public spaces.
 A central element of the Black Codes were vagrancy laws.
-States criminalized men who were out of work, or who were not working at a job whites recognized..
+States criminalized men who were out of work, or who were not working at a job whites recognized.

 Nine Southern states updated their vagrancy laws in 1865–1866.
-Of these, eight allowed convict leasing (a system in which state prison hired out convicts for labor) and five allowed prisoner labor for public works projects.
-This created a system that established incentives to arrest black men, as convicts were supplied to local governments and planters as free workers.
-The planters or other supervisors were responsible for their board and food, and black convicts were kept in miserable conditions.
+Of these, eight allowed convict leasing (a system in which state prisons hired out convicts for labor) and five allowed prisoner labor for public works projects.
+This created a system that established incentives to arrest Black men, as convicts were supplied to local governments and planters as free workers.
+The planters or other supervisors were responsible for their board and food, and Black convicts were kept in miserable conditions.
 As Douglas Blackmon wrote, it was "slavery by another name".
 Because of their reliance on convict leasing, Southern states did not build any prisons until the late 19th century.

-Another important part of the Codes were the annual labor contracts, which black people had to keep and present to authorities to avoid vagrancy charges.
+Another important part of the Codes were the annual labor contracts, which Black people had to keep and present to authorities to avoid vagrancy charges.

 Strict punishments against theft also served to ensnare many people in the legal system.
-Previously, blacks had been part of the domestic economy on a plantation and were more or less able to use supplies that were available.
+Previously, Blacks had been part of the domestic economy on a plantation and were more or less able to use supplies that were available.
 After emancipation, the same act performed by someone working the same land might be labeled as theft, leading to arrest and involuntary labor.

-Some states explicitly curtailed black people's right to bear arms, justifying these laws with claims of imminent insurrection.
+Some states explicitly curtailed Black people's right to bear arms, justifying these laws with claims of imminent insurrection.
 In Mississippi and Alabama, these laws were enforced through the creation of special militias.

 Historian Samuel McCall commented in 1899 that the Black Codes had "established a condition but little better than that of slavery, and in one important respect far worse": by severing the property relationship, they had diminished the incentive for property owners to ensure the relative health and survival of their workers.
 Regarding the question of whether Southern legislatures deliberately tried to maintain white supremacy, Beverly Forehand writes: "This decision was not a conscious one on the part of white legislators.
 It was simply an accepted conclusion."